AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 5. Depending on the Boolean value determining the result of comparison, the filtering method will then proceed to decide if the current transaction is to be added to the printout.

+<div style="page-break-after: always;"></div>

 The following code segment outlines the above usage:
 ```
 import longah.util.DateTime;
 import longah.util.Transaction;
 import longah.util.TransactionList;

-//In filterTransactionsEqualToDateTime() method of the TransactionList Class
+// In filterTransactionsEqualToDateTime() method of the TransactionList Class
-DateTime dateTimeToCompare = new DateTime(dateTime); //Stores user expression into a DateTime object
+// Store user expression into a DateTime object
+DateTime dateTimeToCompare = new DateTime(dateTime);
 ...
 for (Transaction transaction : this.transactions) {
     ...
-    if (transaction.getTransactionTime().isEqual(dateTimeToCompare)) { //Compares the two DateTime objects using .isEqual() comparison method
+    // Compares the two DateTime objects using .isEqual() comparison method
+    if (transaction.getTransactionTime().isEqual(dateTimeToCompare)) {
         ...
 }
 ```